 (Yes, sleep and rest are two very different things, and we need both to live calm lives.)

 Here are several ways you can de-stress your life as we approach a new season, starting with obvious ideas and going into deeper strategies.

 Yes, you need it, and coffee won’t solve all your problems for you.
 Our society seems to be tired all the time, and it isn’t healthy.
 Tonight, try beginning your “going to sleep” routine a little earlier.
 Tidy up your room, lie in bed and read something, and let yourself calm down.

 2. Slow down.

 Stop rushing.
 Plan ahead.
 Do some things slowly.
 Think about what you’re doing.
 Think about your life.
 Think outside of your life.

 Let it out.
 Tell God.
-Your prayer life doesn’t have to be all about asking God, you can just tell Him things sometimes.
+Your prayer life doesn’t have to be all about asking God, you can just tell God things sometimes.
 Explain how you feel and why you feel it.
-Ask Him to help you.
+Ask Them to help you.